Miryeong1235/COMM2216-user-guide/docs/index.md

 ## Intended users
 This documentation is targeted towards the following users:

-- New BCIT CST Term 2 students who want to start using MySQL.
+- New BCIT CST Term 2 students who need to set up a MySQL database for an academic project.
-- Beginner developers who need to set up a MySQL database for an academic project.
+- Beginner developers who don't have any knowledge about MySQL.

 ## Software requirements
 Before proceeding, ensure you have following installed.